CH-Kim92/musicData/README.md

 <h3> Checking data type of all columns in data frame </h3>
   Using dtypes.
   `musicdb.dtypes`
-<p> Every mesic file is basically made up of two important things, the smaple rate, and the sample data.</p>
+<p> Every music file is basically made up of two important things, the smaple rate, and the sample data.</p>